StaffLike jazz musicians, our staff work collaboratively with volunteers in an improvisational style of shared leadership.

 Mark Tidd dreamed of being an archaeologist digging up ancient bones and artifacts.
 He became a follower of Christ when he first heard about Jesus as a hippie up on the Hill in Boulder.
 After graduating from C.U. his plans changed from digging in the dirt to digging into the Word and the human soul.He received an M.Div from Calvin Theological Seminary and has been a pastor since 1984.
 In March, 2010 he lost his ordination in the Christian Reformed Church because of his beliefs and practice of the full inclusion of the LGBTQ community in the life of the church.
 He has been described as a “one trick pony” — he always finds himself preaching about grace, in one form or another.
 But, as he says, “If you only have one trick, grace is a doozy.”

 Born in Albuquerque, Rachael made the pilgrimage 444 miles north to Denver in 1999, and while she misses her green chile and hot air balloons in October, she loves the vibe of living in the heart of Denver.
 Rachael studied music at UC Denver and the school of “real life,” tutored on-the-job by some of Denver’s most celebrated jazz musicians.
-She serves Highlands Church by curating and presiding over the weekly Sunday gatherings, supporting and providing leadership to the Staff, overseeing our Bookkeeper and coming alongside various volunteer-led ministry teams.
-Rachael is also involved in OPEN (Organizing Progressive, Evangelical and Non-Denominational leaders and communities), providing leadership, collaboration and vision for this bourgeoning organization.
+Rachael is also the Board Chair for W/, providing leadership, collaboration, and vision for this network of faith leaders around the country.

 Rachael married James McClair in 2002 and together they are raising two lively, musical and hilarious boys.
 In her spare (Ha!) time, Rachael enjoys being outdoors, walking, biking and generally enjoying the beauty Denver and the surrounding area have to offer.